makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP95.md

 #### Transactions

 One of the two following transactions is approved based on the rank-choice voting outcome of this subproposal's Ratification Poll.

 * **Initial Seed Transfer**
      XX DAI will be transferred to `0xb1f950a51516a697E103aaa69E152d839182f6Fe` address on Date 2023-03-01.

 This seeds the Operational Wallet to 3x the Month Budget Cap.
 This also initially funds the Auditor Wallet to 2x the Monthly Budget Cap.
 The top-up transfer funds the Operational Wallet.
 This also then positions DssVest to begin streaming funds up to the Quarterly Budget Cap each month in the Auditor Wallet.

 #### Smart Contract Implementation

 This budget implementation uses the DssVest.
 One of the two following budget streams is approved based on the rank-choice voting outcome of this subproposal's Ratification Poll.

 * **New Budget Stream**
     A total of X DAI will be streamed to `0xb1f950a51516a697E103aaa69E152d839182f6Fe` starting 2023-03-01 and ending 2024-02-29.

 ### Budget Breakdown

-This budget proposal is optimized for reducing our existing budget based on actual needs, without impairing execution of our mandate.
+This budget proposal is optimized for reducing our existing budget based on actual needs without impairing the execution of our mandate.

 #### Budget Details

 This section describes the Expense Categories that comprise the budget and how their monthly amount was determined.
-We have slightly updated the budget categories compared to last year’s budget MIP to stay in accordance with MIP40 budget category updates.
+We have slightly updated the budget categories compared to last year's budget MIP to stay in accordance with MIP40 budget category updates.

 **Compensation and Benefits:** This category covers the monthly salaries of the 3.5 FTE in the team on a contractor basis.
-We’ve stayed in the same team for the past 20 months and intend to continue our work in a similar manner.
+We've stayed in the same team for the past 20 months and intend to continue our work in a similar manner.
 There is no change in the compensation.

-**Travel and Entertainment:** To act more like an EA we decided to cut this catogry to 0.
-(Contributors cover more expenses from their compensation)
+**Travel and Entertainment:** To act more like an EA we decided to cut this category to zero (contributors cover more expenses from their compensation).

 **Software Development Expense:** Stays the same as last year (formerly called Engineering contractors).
-We’ve made good experience with outsourcing simpler development tasks to trusted contractors so that our Senior Core Team can focus on harder topics.
+We've made good experience with outsourcing simpler development tasks to trusted contractors so that our Senior Core Team can focus on harder topics.

-**Software Expense:** Increases by 33% as we expect to run Infrastructure for more produts.
+**Software Expense:** Increases by 33% as we expect to run Infrastructure for more products.
 This category includes all SaaS and Infrastructure costs.

 **Gas Expense:** 75% decrease to last year based on past experience.

 **Admin Expense:** New category, pooling together Office Space and Other Contractor Services from last year.
 We were able to reduce these expenses by 76% mainly due to removing payment processor fees a few months ago.

-**Professional Services:** To act more like an EA we decreased this position by 50% (Contributors cover more expenses from their compensation)
+**Professional Services:** To act more like an EA we decreased this position by 50% (Contributors cover more expenses from their compensation).

 **Contingency Buffer:** Similar to other Core Units, we significantly reduce the buffer.
 After operating for a year with the current budget, we have a better understanding of which costs and risks can occur.

 Any changes to these amounts will be reported in the transparency report and reviewed by our budget auditors.